 Artist Statement

-Near or Far is an ongoing series of photographic portraits that explore the continuous negotiation of power, trust, and communication within intimate relationships.
+Near or Far is an ongoing series of photographic portraits that explore the continuous negotiation of power, trust, and vulnerability within intimate relationships.